DiogoGravanita/Space-Missions-SQL-PowerBI-Project/README.md

 ### Data Source

-The data set includes all space missions from 1957 to August 2022, including details on the location, date, and result of the launch, the company responsible, and the name, price, and status of the rocket used for the mission..
+The data set includes all space missions from 1957 to August 2022, including details on the location, date, and result of the launch, the company responsible, and the name, price, and status of the rocket used for the mission.
 The file will be added as "space_missions.csv".

 ### Objectives